Augmentations and link group representations: Augmentation representation

-We present a entry-wise identification of the two $R$ matrices.
-The orientation of knot $K$ induces an orientation of its Seifert framing $\ell$.
+We present an entry-wise identification between the two matrices.
 Recall that $\ast \in \ell$ is the marked point used in the longitude relation in the cord algebra.
-For each $t\in \{1,\dotsb, n\}$, there is a unique path $d_{t1}$ from $x_t$ to $x_1$ that is contained in $L\setminus \{\ast\}$ with compatible orientation.
+For each $t\in \{1,\dotsb, n\}$, there is a unique path $d_{t1}$ from $x_t$ to $x_1$ that is contained in $\ell \setminus \{\ast\}$ along the natural orientation of $\ell$.
 There are